roboflow/inference/docs/enterprise/active-learning/active_learning.md

 ```

 ## Parameters of requests to `inference` server influencing the Active Learning data collection
-There are few parameters that can be added to request to influence how data collection works, in particular:
+There are a few parameters that can be added to request to influence how data collection works, in particular:

-- `disable_active_learning` - to disable functionality at the level of single request (if for some reason you do not
+- `disable_active_learning` - to disable functionality at the level of a single request (if for some reason you do not
 want input data to be collected - useful for testing purposes)
-- `active_learning_target_dataset` - making inference from specific model (let's say `project_a/1`), when we want
+- `active_learning_target_dataset` - making inference from a specific model (let's say `project_a/1`), when we want
-to save data in another project `project_b` - the latter should be pointed by this parameter. **Please remember that
+to save data in another project `project_b` - the latter should be pointed to by this parameter. **Please remember that
-you cannot use incompatible type of models in `project_a` and `project_b` - if that is the case - data will not be
+you cannot use incompatible types of models in `project_a` and `project_b`; if that is the case, data will not be
-registered - classification predictions cannot be registered in detection-based projects.** You are free to mix
+registered.
+For instance, classification predictions cannot be registered in detection-based projects.** You are free to mix
-such tasks like object-detection, instance-segmentation of keypoints detection, but naturally not every detail of
+ tasks like object-detection, instance-segmentation, or keypoints detection, but naturally not every detail of
-required label may be available in prediction.
+the required label may be available from prediction.

 Visit [Inference SDK docs](../../inference_helpers/inference_sdk.md) to learn more.